 Talk to your project sponsor when the project begins and explain why it’s so important to share positive messages about your project.
 A reminder: it’s because:

-- You need people to engage – and engage properly, not just nodding.
+- You need people to engage on the project – and engage properly, not just nodding.

 - To do that they have to understand what you are doing.